Fibromyalgia: In Depth

 - It has been suggested that deficiencies in vitamin D might worsen fibromyalgia symptoms.
 In one study of women with fibromyalgia who had low vitamin D levels, 20 weeks of vitamin D supplementation led to a reduction in pain.

 - Researchers are investigating whether low magnesium levels contribute to fibromyalgia and if magnesium supplements might help to reduce symptoms.

-- Other natural products that have been studied for fibromyalgia include dietary supplements such as soy, S-adenosyl-L-methionine (SAMe), and creatine, and topical products containing capsaicin (the substance that gives chili peppers their heat).
+- Other substances of natural origin that have been studied for fibromyalgia include dietary supplements such as soy, S-adenosyl-L-methionine (SAMe), and creatine.
 There’s not enough evidence to determine whether these products are helpful.

 - “Natural” doesn’t necessarily mean “safe.”
-Natural products can have side effects, and some may interact with medications.
+Products of natural origin can have side effects, and some may interact with medications.
 Even vitamins and minerals (including vitamin D and magnesium) can be harmful if taken in excessive amounts.

 Other Complementary Approaches